za3k/za3k.com/archive/lexicon1/Public Relations.md

 The Public Relations department, headed by Thomas Collins, XPh., is a branch of The Order of the Preservation for Xenological History tasked with handling the perception of the preservation operation by the public.
 Its mission is threefold:

-- To assuage the fears of the public about any of the more fantastical elements, like [[Psychic Attunement]] or [[B-Time]].
+- To assuage the fears of the public about any of the more fantastical elements, like [Psychic Attunement]] or [B-Time](Psychic Attunement](B-Time](Psychic Attunement) or [[B-Time).
-- To simultaneously discourage any interaction with potentially harmful artifacts, like a [[U-U Card]], except by members of the preservation operation.
+- To simultaneously discourage any interaction with potentially harmful artifacts, like a [U-U Card](U-U Card), except by members of the preservation operation.
 - To encourage donations of resources, volunteering, or application to join the preservation operation.

-Although the public-facing aspect of the department implies a low risk of sanity slippage, all members of the Public Relations department are nonetheless required to have Class-A or higher [[Sanity Certification]].
+Although the public-facing aspect of the department implies a low risk of sanity slippage, all members of the Public Relations department are nonetheless required to have Class-A or higher [Sanity Certification](Sanity Certification).
 If you are interested in learning more about the Public Relations department, or joining the preservation effort, please contact the Director of Inquiries at serial 6JGH-34P-80MQ3

 <div id="spoiler" style="display:none">